jakubzolkos/VoiceSignals/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 According to the data collected by the NHTSA, in 2019 in the United States, 10142 people died as a result of alcohol-impaired driving.
 A considerably high number of drinking-related road accidents prompts many public authorities to seek legal solutions, such as fines or imprisonment, that would discourage people from driving under the influence.
 However, those methods frequently yield unsatisfactory results.
-Our idea is to make a voice-detecting system embedded in a vehicle that would passively monitor whether the driver's voice suggest prior alcohol consumption.
+Our idea is to make a voice-detecting system embedded in a vehicle that would passively monitor whether the driver's voice suggests prior alcohol consumption.
 <p align="right">(<a href="#top">back to top</a>)</p>